prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

     commonjs(),
     typescript({ useTsconfigDeclarationDir: true }),
     postcss({
-        extensions: ['.css']
+      extensions: [".css"],
-    })
+    }),
-  ]
+  ],
 };
 ```

 Let's break it down one by one to figure out what's happening here.

 To start with, the [input key](https://rollupjs.org/guide/en/#input) indicates the entry point for Rollup for our component library, which is the `index.js` file that we just created, which contains the exports for all our components.